arcilli/investsuite-api-docs/docs/common_scenarios/account_initiation.md

 When the user is registered in the IdP for a customer, that customer can then go through a process to obtain a password.
 This process takes place outside of InvestSuite and the bank and requires the user to access the identity platform immediately.

 Now, with the e-mail address and the password the user can authenticate against the IdP.
-When authentication is successful the IdP returns a JWT.
+When authentication is successful the IdP returns a JWT <span style="color:blue">*(JSON Web Token)*</span>.
 You can then add the InvestSuite User ID in the JWT claims to interact with the API on behalf of that user, for instance going through risk profiling on the person’s behalf, retrieving portfolio data, issuing buy or sell orders etc.

 ![IdP integration](../img/idp-integration.jpg)